 But before you begin investing in real estate, it’s important to learn from the mistakes that other investors have made.
-In doing so you’ll be able to save valuable time, money, and build your commercial real estate portfolio much faster while avoiding the traps that other investors fall into.
+In doing so you’ll be able to save valuable time and money, and build your commercial real estate portfolio much faster while avoiding the traps that other investors fall into.

 Lack of Planning

-Yogi Berra, former New York Yankees catcher, once said “If you don’t know where you are going, you’ll end up someplace else.”
+Yogi Berra, a former New York Yankees catcher, once said “If you don’t know where you are going, you’ll end up someplace else.”

 In commercial real estate, that someplace else is more often than not is an investment that underperforms year after year, until it is eventually sold for less than the original purchase price.

-Planning begins before the property is purchased with an exit strategy that identifies how and when you are going to sell.
+Before purchasing a property, plan with an exit strategy that identified how and when you will sell it.
 For example, investors with the goal of maximizing IRR know that as time goes on the internal rate of return from the property decreases due to the time value of money.

 Knowing where you want to be five or ten years from now also makes it easier to develop a business plan.
 By developing a plan you are also able to select the best investment strategy for your specific goals and objectives.
 With the way the multifamily market has been performing, it can be tempting to jump at the first deal that crosses your desk.

 However, getting emotionally involved in a potential acquisition can make it difficult to think clearly and lead to unwise investment decisions.